coder-Fm/xcoderess/README.md

 ### A little about me.. 👋
-- 🔭 I’m currently working on building a key-logger for fun.
+- 🔭 I’m currently working on: building a key-logger for fun.
-- 🌱 I’m currently learning Scala
+- 🌱 I’m currently learning: Scala
 - ⚡ Fun fact: I'm a fine artist and into digital art.
 - 📫 How to reach me: [Click Here](https://fatimaim.me/contact.html)
 <!--